How to Accurately Calculate Import Duties with China HTS Code

 - Keep up with classification changes and regularly reassess your codes to ensure your business stays compliant.

-Duty Drawback Program for Maximizing Savings on Chinese Imports
+Duty Drawback Program for Savings with China HTS Code

 If you’re importing goods from China, the duty drawback program is a fantastic way to recover some of the costs you’ve already paid in duties, taxes, and fees.